athul/me/content/_index.md

 I have been writing code in Python from 2018 after my High School studies.
 Before that I used to write C++ for school stuff.
 I have been writing back-end in Django and Flask and have worked on a few college Projects.
 I also shifted from Python to Go in late 2019, I have a few projects with Go.
 I'm currently working on making a platform for the Hackathon Organizers and Hackers in Kerala and a Finance Tracking system to get insights from my spendings.

-I also write technical blogs for [Twilio](https://www.twilio.com/blog/author/aajay) and recently for [Logrocket](https://blog.logrocket.com/author/athulcyriac/).
-I also have my [personal blog](/blog) where I write about my side projects and other experiences.
-I also have a small digital garden, it's actually a work in progress from September 2020, you can read my notes and stuff [here](https://athul.github.io/notes)
+I write technical blogs for [Twilio](https://www.twilio.com/blog/author/aajay) and recently for [Logrocket](https://blog.logrocket.com/author/athulcyriac/).
+I write about my side projects and other experiences on my [personal blog](/blog).
+I also have a small digital garden, it's actually a work in progress from September 2020, you can read my notes and stuff [here](https://athul.github.io/notes).

 Currently I'm pursuing my Bachelor's Degree in _Computer Science and Engineering_ from [College of Engineering Kidangoor](https://ce-kgr.org) under [APJ Abdul Kalam Technological University](https://ktu.edu.in).
 I'll graduate by 2022.
+I have previously been an Intern at [Frappe](https://frappe.io) for Summer 2021 and [Algoshelf](https://angel.co/company/algoshelf) for Summer of 2020.

-> Wanna know more?
+> Wanna know more about me?
 Check [this](/chavar) out :grin:

 You can reach out to me on,